-Our home lighting business also registered a health growth on account of new home construction picking up across India.
-To tap into this growing opportunity, we expanded our Philips Smart Light Hubs network to 225 stores across the country, and also added our switches and 3D printed luminaires portfolio in these stores.
+Our home lighting business also registered a healthy growth on account of new home construction picking up across India.
+To tap into this growing opportunity, we expanded our Philips Smart Light Hubs network to 274 stores across the country.

-While conventional lighting still remains a substantial segment in India, it is steadily declining owing to the growing penetration of LED lighting.
-Our conventional lamps business has witnessed an expected de-growth of 8.2%, but we remain the market leader and now supply conventional products to most of the other lighting players in the industry as part of our last man standing strategy.
+With the growing adoption of LED lighting, as expected, our conventional lamps business witnessed an expected de-growth of 9.5%, but we remain the market leader and now supply conventional products domestically to some lighting players in the industry and also exporting these products.

-We continued our leadership in sustainability, and we are very proud of our inclusion in the DJSI World Index for the fifth year running.
+We continued our leadership in sustainability, and we are very proud of our inclusion in the DJSI World Index for the sixth year running.
 With our Brighter Lives, Better World 2025 program, we're now going beyond carbon neutrality as we work to double our positive impact on the environment and society.